What is a Serviced Apartment?

 A serviced apartment can include a washing machine, dishwasher, tumble drier, oven, hob, toaster, kettle, Hi-Fi, iPod dock, just about anything you’d want it to.
 Over 80% of serviced apartments now include wireless internet at no extra cost and premium television subscriptions such as Sky are increasingly common.
-There’s no limit to what a serviced apartment can include; there’s one in our portfolio that includes a supercar for you to use during your stay!
+Similarly, many apartments offer on-site parking which is a rarity in many central city locations.
+There’s no limit to what a serviced apartment can include; there’s one in our portfolio that includes a super-car for you to use during your stay!

 Serviced apartments are paid for in a similar way to a hotel except that the rate per night reduces as the length of stay increases – see the graph above for an example.
 It’s also worth noting that in the UK, Value Added Tax (VAT) is only levied at 20% for the first 28 days.
 The VAT rate for subsequent days is applied only to 20% of the rate (in effect a rate of 4% is charged on the whole rate after the first 28 days).